 Further to the recent concerns nationally about peer-on-peer abuse and sexual abuse/sexual assault in schools and colleges we have developed in partnership with other school in the Abingdon Learning Trust a supporting case management flowchart and case information map.
 All concerns must be reported to the DSL and Deputy DSL’s so that appropriate support and follow up may be instigated.
 In addition to this in school support a NSPCC helpline is available to offer support and guidance for anyone affected and can be accessed by the following methods: Phone 0800 136 663, or by emailing email@example.com.

-Any safeguarding concerns relating to the behaviour of a member of staff should be immediately reported to the Head of School, who will inform the Local Authority Designated Officer (LADO).
-If concerns are about the Head of School, they should be reported to the Chair of Local Academy Board and the Executive Head of School.
+Any safeguarding concerns relating to the behaviour of a member of staff should be immediately reported to the Headteacher, who will inform the Local Authority Designated Officer (LADO).
+If concerns are about the Headteacher, they should be reported to the Chair of Local Academy Board and the Director of Secondary Education.

 For further safeguarding guidance and information, please visit our Policies page.

 Visit our Safeguarding Contacts page for information on Fitzharrys' Safeguarding Leads.